 Outcome data - primary analysis

-107 patients were lost to follow up (see CONSORT diagram), resulting in 497 patients available for analysis.
+107 patients were lost to follow up (see CONSORT Fig 1), resulting in 497 patients available for analysis.
 The pattern of missing data was assessed in terms of baseline characteristics of service users to check for differential non-response.
 Predictors of non-response were included as covariates in each model to satisfy the ‘missing at random’ assumption of maximum likelihood used in estimating linear mixed models.
 Missing baseline data for the cohort sample were cluster mean imputed [50].

 Baseline and follow up data on outcome measures for the cluster cohort for the primary outcome (HCCQ-10) using intention to treat analyses are reported in Table 3 (adjusted mean difference and 95% confidence interval).
 Results show no statistically significant difference in HCCQ scores between the intervention and usual care at 6 months.
 The intra cluster correlation coefficient describes the proporiton of variation in outcome due to differences between teams.
 The ICC for the primary analysis indicates that only 2% of the variation of HCCQ at 6 months was between teams.
 This ICC is smaller than the study was powered for (ICC=0.05).